-7.1 Cases may arise where a ratepayer renders their property unusable and claims a MCC.
+7.1.
+Cases may arise where a ratepayer renders their property unusable and claims an MCC.
 Evidence of such situations could be where appropriate Planning Permission or Building Warrants have not been obtained.
-In considering this issue, regard must be had to the extent of the disabling works, for example, removal of services or other features which could be readily reinstated.
+In considering this issue, regard must be had to the extent of the disabling works, for example, re-instatement of services or other features which could be readily reinstated.
 In such a scenario the Valuation Roll should not be altered on the basis of transience.
 The absence of any planning or building warrant approval would normally indicate that the intention of the developer requires scrutiny.

-8.0 Demolition Works
+8. Demolition works

-- 8.1 It is difficult to envisage a situation where substantial demolition works will not be a MCC.
-However, there are two issues which must be considered carefully. - 8.2 Firstly, the date from when the Valuation Roll should be altered.
+- 8.1.
+It is difficult to envisage a situation where substantial demolition works will not be an MCC.
+However, there are two issues which must be considered carefully. - 8.2.
+Firstly, the date from when the Valuation Roll should be altered.
 The information obtained together with the survey details will provide guidance on when substantial demolition takes place.
 The presence of a contract for demolition is not enough evidence to justify a change to the Valuation Roll.
 A valuer should look for a property to be substantially demolished (past the point of no return) prior to actually altering the Valuation Roll.

-Care should be taken at the end of a financial year to ensure that ratepayers are not unduly disadvantaged at this point. - 8.3 Secondly, consideration should be given to the level of value that is attributed to the site..
+8.3.
+Secondly, it does not necessarily follow that the lands and heritages will have a nil value.
 Considerations include the actual use of the site following demolition, retention of parking spaces, other buildings or pertinents.
 The lands and heritages may require to be described as Site, Ground or Premises depending on the circumstances.
-Routinely, investigation should be made to establish if a ground lease exists which may assist in valuing lands and heritages.
+Investigation should be made to establish if a ground lease exists which may assist in valuing the lands and heritages.

-9.0 New Properties
+9. New Properties in a Shell state

-- 9.1 This section covers subjects which are not yet in the Valuation Roll, and therefore on entering the Valuation Roll must satisfy the requirements of section 2(1)(b) of the Local Government (Scotland) Act 1975.
-This is in complete contrast to existing subjects which are being re-fitted, upgraded or modernised, which will remain in the Valuation Roll as per the guidance in section 5. - 9.2 Rating law provides that the Assessor shall enter all lands and heritages in the Valuation Roll at a revaluation..
+- 9.1.
+This section covers subjects which are not yet in the Valuation Roll, and therefore on entering the Valuation Roll must satisfy the requirements of section 2(1)(b) of the Local Government (Scotland) Act 1975.
+This is in complete contrast to existing subjects which are being re-fitted, upgraded or modernised, which will remain in the Valuation Roll as per the guidance in section 4. - 9.2.
+Rating law provides that the Assessor shall enter all lands and heritages in the Valuation Roll at a revaluation4.
 Thereafter law directs that the entry in the Valuation Roll should be made when a subject comes in to existence or occupancy.
-New entries to the Valuation Roll should be made when capable of beneficial occupation, i.e. the earlier of either the subject coming in to existence for its intended purpose, or from date of occupation.
+New entries to the Valuation Roll should be made when capable of beneficial occupation, i.e. the earlier of either the subject coming in to existence for its intended purpose, or from date of occupation. - 9.3.
+Where new properties are constructed and remain in a shell state, a review of the entire property must be carried out on completion of the development.
+Any lands and heritages which have come in to existence, or are occupied, should enter the Valuation Roll.
+Where the property has not come in to existence for its intended purpose, and is not occupied, it is unlikely that an entry in the Valuation Roll would be made.